Unallocated/hackathon/_roles/projectlead.md

 * Set up and manage all necessary testing accounts. i.e. for a twitter integration, a test twitter account should be set up and credentials distributed to the team.
 * Understand project requirements and translate them as appropriate to PMs and developers.

-## Deadlines
-* All requests for project leadership must be made before Oct 18.
-Projects that remain unclaimed at this point will be removed from the list.